 Emilia-Romagna is Italy’s ‘Food Valley’, the queen of culinary delights, home of the nation’s favourite ham, cured meats, cheese and balsamic vinegar, not to mention a cornucopia of fruit and vegetables, seafood, wild mushrooms and truffles.
 Every province, every village even, has its own specialities, which often appear on menus in Emilio-Romagnolo dialect to complete the bewilderment of the innocent diner.
 In general, dishes tend to be meaty but vegetarians need not despair; there will nearly always be options or that old standby, pizza.
 Vegans, however, may find it tough going.

 Salumi means cured pork products – cold cuts, if you will – and no place in Italy does them as well and as abundantly as Emilia-Romagna, where the most typical antipasto is a selection of salumi, called an affettati or tagliere (literally,‘cutting board’).

-Salami is one of a plathora of cured meats that falls under the umbrella term of salumi © francesco de marco, Shutterstock
+Salami is one of a plethora of cured meats that falls under the umbrella term of salumi © Francesco de Marco, Shutterstock

 Piadine and other obsessions

 What goes with your plate of salumi?
 A foaming glass of dry Lambrusco and a something else, depending where you are.
 In Romagna it’s sure to be a hot and savoury piadina, a soft round flatbread traditionally made with flour and lard.
 Each province on the Emilia side also has its own flatbread or focaccia or paste fritte or gnocco fritto – deep-fried little golden pillows.